 The course is accredited by the British Psychological Society - this means that standards such as course content and design, and student development have met their criteria to deliver a high standard of psychology education

-Use specialist facilities, including our psychological observation suite and eye tracker equipment, EEG for recording brain activity, and Babylab for ethical research with babies and young children
+Use specialist facilities, including our psychological observation suite, eye tracker equipment, and our Babylab for ethical research with babies and young children

 Learn from lecturers at the forefront of psychological research – you’ll have opportunities to contribute to their projects and to conduct your own research